kaisenlinux/manpages-dev/category/FTP/lFTP.md

        set [var [val]]

        Set variable to given value.
 If the value is omitted, unset the variable.
-Variable name has format ``name/closure'', where closure can specify exact  appli‐ cation of the setting.
+Variable name has format ``name/closure'', where closure can specify exact application of  the  setting.
 See below for details.
 If set is called with no variable then only altered settings are listed.
 It can be changed by options:

             -a   list all settings, including default values -d   list only default values, not necessary current ones